-- Provide frontline technical support for over 2000 desktop computers in mixed environment with Mac OS and Windows operating systems
+- Provide frontline technical support for over 2,000 desktop computers in mixed environments with Mac OS and Windows operating systems

-- Service and maintain over 160 networked color and black & white printers
+- Service and maintain over 160 color and black & white printers

-- Service over 90 unstaffed Campus Computing Sites-owned computer labs and classrooms, sites operated by CCS' academic and administrative partners, and the ResComp sites in the residence halls, in order to ensure that the sites are operating smoothly according to a pre-determined schedule of locations and tasks
+- Service over 90 unstaffed Campus Computing Sites-owned computer labs and classrooms, sites operated by CCS' academic and administrative partners, and the ResComp sites in the residence halls, in order to ensure that sites are cleanly and in good working order

-- Respond to developing situations as directed to by voice mail, email, phone calls, or text pages
+- Respond to developing situations as directed to by email, text pages, Rover Team Lead or Senior Rovers

 - Operate University of Michigan-owned service vehicles in a safe and efficient manner